inmation/WebStudio-docs/GettingStarted/README.md

 }
 ```

 While this output is exactly what we want, it is actually somewhat surprising that the new field is placed inside a "payload" object as opposed to being at the message level as shown below.
-There is afterall no mention of a `payload` field in the "project" statement!?
+There is after all no mention of a `payload` field in the "project" statement!?

 ```json
 {